du82/unfathoming/content/blog/2024/my-college-experience.md

 The first semester was fine, I expected a slow start becuase they have to bring everyone up to speed with the industry and work with a wide variety of skillsets, from experts to people who have never used a computer before.
 The first semester was nothing special, it was all content that you could teach yourself in a weekend with some YouTube videos and free software (except for a math class which was pretty good and taught me a lot).

 Something that I noticed early on was that most of the course content was 5-10 years out of date.
 For a cybersecurity degree, this is awful!
 The virtual machines we used were from 2019 (which was five years ago now!).
-I thought it was just becuase we're starting out, and I hoped that it would improve.
-Little did I know, it was foreshadowing.
+I thought it was just becuase we're starting out, and I hoped that it would improve. *Little did I know, it was foreshadowing*.

 I thought to myself:
 > Why am I paying $500 a course for online classes where the teacher takes a week to respond to a simple question, and the course content is purchased from sites like Teachers Pay Teachers?

+The rest of the first year was more of the same.
+At this point I realized that professors were using AI to respond to students, which bothered me considering the cost.
+Really?
+Can't they take a few hours out of their day to answer questions that they should know the answers to? *This is more foreshadowing*.

+## Summer classes
+I took two online summer courses to maximize the amount of credits per year.
+One was an interpersonal communications class, the other was a class on ethics, morals, and philosophical things.
+Lets just say they had a strong liberal bias that even people I know on the left weren't ok with (I'm a centrist) and leave it at that.